 Some version of Looney’s Bill is not unlikely to be adopted with at least some measure of the consequences outlined above, and with the same ultimate impact we saw decades ago: white flight.
 Already, people are fleeing Connecticut.
 Looney’s Bill would be almost certain to reap the whirlwind, turning modest out-migration into an exodus.

-Red Jahncke (Twitter @RedJahncke) is president of Townsend Group International, a business consultancy headquartered in Connecticut.
+Red Jahncke (Twitter @RedJahncke) is president of Townsend Group International, LLC, a business consultancy headquartered in Connecticut.

 Red Jahncke is a nationally recognized columnist, who writes about politics and policy.
 His columns appear in numerous national publications, such as The Wall Street Journal, Bloomberg, USA Today, The Hill, Issues & Insights and National Review as well as many Connecticut newspapers.